Lecture 2

 Benchmarking

 The reason is that the fastest infinite loop in the world is still slower than any program that terminates.
-That's a bit extreme of course, but just the fact that Rust is considered a pretty fast language, doesn't mean that any program you write in it is immediately the fastest possible.
-In these notes, we will talk about some techniques to improve your Rust code.
+That's a bit hyperbolic of course, but simply the fact that Rust is considered a fast language, doesn not mean that any program you write in it is immediately as fast as it can be.
+In these notes, we will talk about some techniques to improve your Rust code and how to find what is slowing it down.

 use criterion::{black_box, criterion_group, criterion_main, Criterion};